storj-archived/storj-node-heroku-example/README.md

 # Getting Started

 This section assumes you just want to get up and running with a working Heroku Application using Storj.
 You'll be able to authenticate with Storj, create key pairs, create buckets, and upload and download a file.
+If you want to dive in, head to the [Tutorial](#tutorial) section.

 ## Clone Repo